aidan-duggan/while-gaming/index.md

 title: Home
 sections:
   - component: hero_block.html
-    content: >-
-      Here is where I record my experience boardgaming as well as other sundry, enjoy.
+    content: I started this blog to share my thoughts on boardgaming and to practice some of software development skills.
     section_id: hero
     type: heroblock
   - actions: